Grendahl/t-rex-faq/README.md

 ## Why does my hashrate go lower when I keep increasing my --mclock value?
 It's ECC memory.
 If it is producing errors, it has to fix them, which costs performance.

 It's doing exactly what it should do.
+You can see the errors by opening a CMD window and send the command ```nvidia-smi dmon -s pucvmet``` to verify.

 ## How do I add backup pools?
 Just add more pool sections (-o <pool info>) to your .bat file.
 Example: ```T-Rex.exe -a ethash -o stratum+tcp://us1.ethermine.org:4444 -o stratum+tcp://us2.ethermine.org:4444 -o stratum+tcp://eu1.ethermine.org:4444```

+Alternatively, you can add them in the WebUI if you are using a config file.

 ## How do I run T-Rex as an administrator?
-There are several methods, but the most common way is to right click the T-Rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator".
-Then click OK.
+There are several methods, but the most common way is to right click the T-Rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator", then click OK.

 ## Where can I see WebUI for my miner?
-Open http://127.0.0.1:4067/ in a web browser on the mining machine.
+Open http://127.0.0.1:4067/ (or [localhost](http://localhost:4067)) in a web browser on the mining machine.

 ## How do I see the T-Rex WebUI from another computer or phone on my local network?
-This is most likely due to a firewall issue.
+If you cannot see your T-Rex WebUI from another computer on your local networ, it is most likely due to a firewall issue on the computer doing the mining.

 To open the default port (TCP port 4067) T-Rex uses for incoming connections, follow the instructions below.

 **Windows:**
 1. On the miner, go to Start > Run and type firewall.cpl to open the Windows Firewall window.